 Your computer has two memory slots that you access by removing the computer's battery.
-Your MacBook comes with a minimum of 1 gigabyte (GB) of 667 MHz Double Data Rate (DDR2) Synchronous Dynamic Random-Access Memory (SDRAM) installed.
+Your MacBook comes with a minimum of 2 gigabytes (GB) of 800 MHz Double Data Rate (DDR2) Synchronous Dynamic Random-Access Memory (SDRAM) installed.
 Both memory slots can accept an SDRAM module that meets the following specifications:

 - Double Data Rate Small Outline Dual Inline Memory Module (DDR2 SO-DIMM) format

-- 1.25 inch or smaller
+- 1.25 inch (3.18 cm)

-- 512 MB, 1 GB, or 2 GB
+- 1 GB or 2 GB

 - 200-pin

-- PC2-5300 DDR2 667 MHz Type RAM
+- PC2-5300 DDR2 800 MHz Type RAM

+You can add two 2 GB memory modules for a maximum of 4 GB of memory.
 For best performance, fill both memory slots and install an identical memory module in each slot.